-Dean and Professor of School of Psychology
+Dean and Professor of the School of Psychology

 Hirohito M. Kondo, Ph.D.